In Vitro Fertilization (IVF)

 Ten couples with the same circumstances may make very different decisions.
 It is important to talk to a physician so she or he can help the patient determine which treatment is the best option.
-Patients often have the option to pursue either standard IVF or natural cycle IVF, depending on several factors.
+Patients often have the option to pursue standard IVF, mini-IVF or natural cycle IVF depending on several factors.

 For patients simply looking for the quickest route to pregnancy, standard IVF may be best.
 If a woman cannot make a lot of eggs, then natural cycle IVF (NC-IVF) may be the better choice.
 Some people will choose NC-IVF to avoid having any embryos in storage.

 Why IVF increases chances of pregnancy

 IVF maximizes pregnancy rates by using normal human biology to our advantage.
 In general, women are born with around two million eggs.
 Most of these eggs are in hibernation within the ovary.
 Every month a batch of these eggs comes out of hibernation.

 Typically, one egg from this batch ovulates while others die.
 Unfortunately, there is no guarantee that the best quality egg is the one that will ovulate.